wazuh/wazuh-documentation/source/user-manual/configuration/centralized-agent-configuration.rst

 - :ref:`Rootkit detection <manual_anomaly_detection>` (**rootcheck**)
 - :ref:`Log analysis <manual_log_analysis>`

-Below, it is explained the syntax of *agent.conf* and how it works the process of pushing the configuration from the manager to the agent.
+Below, is the proper syntax of *agent.conf* and the process of pushing the configuration from the manager to the agent.

 agent.conf
 --------------------------------